 In addition to the revenue sharing arrangements stated above, Broker-Dealer also enters into revenue sharing arrangements with certain third party money managers offered through accounts custodied away from the Broker-Dealer (“Third Party Managers”).
 Our financial professionals may assist you in engaging Third Party Managers to manage your account, including, but not limited to, asset rebalancing, performance reporting, and billing.
 A manager is engaged only with your prior consent and subject to a separate agreement between you and the manager.
 Please note that prior to investing, you should be provided with a Form ADV disclosure for the program, advisor or manager which sets forth the program type, its fees, its investment objectives, the program investment strategy, the manager experience and conflicts.

 Third Party Managers that participate in revenue sharing arrangements are provided greater access to our financial professionals to provide training and other educational presentations and product information so that they can serve investors better.

 You are charged ordinary management fees by the Manager (as negotiated between you and the Manager) in connection with managing your account.

-Set forth is a listing of Third Party Managers from whom we receive support and/or sharing payments: AssetMark, BTS Asset Management, City National Rochdale, CLS Investments, Flexible Plan, Hanlon Investment Management, ICON Advisers, LWI Financial, Manning and Napier, Proactive, SEI Investments Management and WBI Investments.
+Set forth is a listing of Third Party Managers from whom we receive support and/or sharing payments: AssetMark, BTS Asset Management, City National Rochdale, CLS Investments, Flexible Plan, Hanlon Investment Management, ICON Advisers, Buckingham Strategic Advisors (f/k/a LWI Financial), Manning and Napier, Proactive, SEI Investments Management and WBI Investments.

-Importantly, the compensation formula to determine the payment for your financial advisor is the same regardless of which third party money manager is used.
-Financial advisors do not receive a greater or lesser commission in connection with sales of certain products when a third party money manager is used.
+Importantly, the compensation formula to determine the payment for your financial professional is the same regardless of which third party money manager is used.
+Financial professionals do not receive a greater or lesser commission in connection with sales of certain products when a third party money manager is used.